Pengkun-ZHU/myStableDiffusion/README.md

 For user in China Mainland, the direct access to huggingface.co may be blocked no matter whether VPN applied. \
 A remedy towards this is to download the model to your local path, and change the arg named pretrained_model_name_or_path of function from_pretrained() to the very absolute path.

 For user on macOS, if you get TypeError: Got unsupported ScalarType BFloat16, try to add .to( torch.float ) after image.detach().
+Same solution may be applied to systems or PyTorch version not supporting BFloat16.